holloway/css-sniff/README.md

 # CSS Sniff

-A utility that looks at document nodes (elements) and returns all matching CSS Rules (selectors+properties).
-Because the CSS Rules are found (not inline styles), it includes responsive modes and pseudo-elements etc.
+A utility that looks at parts of webpages (elements) and returns all matching CSS Rules (selectors+properties).
+Because the CSS Rules are extracted (not inline styles), it includes responsive modes and pseudo-elements etc.

-Used by [React-Patterns](https://github.com/springload/react-patterns/) to extract CSS Rules for pattern libraries, but could also be used for extracting crucial CSS 'above the fold' etc.
+Used by [React-Patterns](https://github.com/springload/react-patterns/) to extract CSS Rules for Pattern Libraries, but could also be used for extracting crucial CSS 'above the fold' etc.

 Requires a browser environment, and works in browsers and JSDOM.

+## Install

+    npm install css-sniff

+    yarn add css-sniff

 ## Usage